rapidmyst/rage/README.md

-# Sample Java Projects for MindmapsDB
+# Sample Projects for MindmapsDB

+This repo contains sample projects that are used to illustrate features of MindmapsDB.